cvs-health/testaro/README.md

 Testaro is a collection of collections of web accessibility tests.

-The purpose of Testaro is to provide programmatic access to accessibility tests defined in several test packages and in Testaro itself.
+The purpose of Testaro is to provide programmatic access to accessibility tests defined in several test packages, including Testaro itself.

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.

 Testaro is designed to be a workstation-based agent.
 Testaro can be installed on a workstation running under OS X or Windows, or potentially Ubuntu Linux.
-The software that uses Testaro can be installed on the same workstation or any other workstation or server.
+Software that uses Testaro can be installed on the same workstation or any other workstation or server.
 Such other software can perform functions that do not require workstation features, such as:
 - Test scheduling
 - Monitoring
 - Management of clusters of workstations sharing workloads